Sharda University Admissions 2025

 Savitribai Phule founded the first school for girls at Bhide Wada in Pune.
 The lower caste movement in India began around the mid-19th century.

-8. The legal provisions against violence and humiliation to Dalits and Adivasis strengthened by :
+8. The legal provisions against violence and humiliation of Dalits and Adivasis were strengthened by :

 A) Government of India Act, 1935